-Erick J. Kirker is a subrogation attorney with over 15 years of experience handling large loss property damage claims.
+Erick J. Kirker is a subrogation attorney with over 20 years of experience handling large loss property damage claims for insurers and property owners.
 Prior to joining the firm, Erick had a diverse litigation practice that also included the representation of personal injury clients, product manufacturers, and building contractors and developers.

 Erick has tried cases and argued appeals in numerous state and federal courts in multiple jurisdictions.
-He has litigated and successfully resolved large loss property subrogation cases in numerous state and federal courts in Pennsylvania, New Jersey, Massachusetts, Maine, New Hampshire, Vermont, Connecticut, Maryland, the District of Columbia, Virginia, Florida, Kentucky and Ohio.
-His property subrogation matters have included major fire losses, building and roof collapses, water damage claims and sprinkler system failures.
-He has also successfully resolved numerous subrogation matters for clients using alternative dispute resolution methods, including arbitration and mediation.
+He has litigated and successfully resolved large loss property subrogation cases in numerous state and federal courts in Pennsylvania, New Jersey, New York, Massachusetts, Maine, New Hampshire, Vermont, Connecticut, Maryland, the District of Columbia, Virginia, Florida, Kentucky and Ohio.
+Erick’s property subrogation cases have included major residential, commercial and residential building fire losses, building and roof collapses, water damage claims and sprinkler system failures.
+He has successfully resolved numerous subrogation matters for clients using alternative dispute resolution methods, including arbitration and mediation.
 He has participated in the resolution of numerous million and multimillion dollar matters on behalf of clients.

 Erick is a member of the Philadelphia, Pennsylvania and American Bar Associations.
-Erick is also a frequent lecturer on subrogation issues and the prosecution of large loss property damage claims, including presentations at a National Association of Subrogation Professionals (NASP) national conference, Property & Liability Resource Bureau (PLRB) regional conference, Cyber Risk & Privacy Liability forum for NetDiligence, and a three-part webinar series on subrogation for Thomson Reuters.
-He is also a past board member of the Homeless Advocacy Project in Philadelphia.
+He is a frequent lecturer on subrogation issues and the prosecution of large loss property damage claims, including presentations for the National Association of Subrogation Professionals (NASP) and Property & Liability Resource Bureau (PLRB).
+Erick is a past board member of the Homeless Advocacy Project in Philadelphia.

 Erick received his Bachelor of Arts in English, cum laude, with a minor in Economics, from the University of Massachusetts at Amherst in 1995.
 In 1998, Erick obtained his law degree from Temple University School of Law in Philadelphia.
 Erick was a member of the Political and Civil Rights Law Review, received the Temple Law Alumni Moot Court Award for excellence in Moot Court, and he received an award for Outstanding Achievement in Oral Advocacy at the National Moot Court Competition in Washington, D.C., in 1997.